 The Warner & Swasey Observatory is located in East Cleveland, Ohio and was constructed by Worchester Warner and Ambrose Swasey as a gift for Case Western Reserve University.

-The Warner & Swasey Company was founded by Worchester Warner and Ambrose Swasey in 1880,15 and manufactured telescopes and other precision tools.
+The Warner & Swasey Company was founded by Worchester Warner and Ambrose Swasey in 1880,15 and manufactured some of the best telescopes under $200 and other precision tools.
 Warner and Swasey became trustees of the Case School of Applied Science and constructed an observatory for the school in East Cleveland as a gift.1 13

 Designed by the architectural firm Walker and Weeks,1 the structure was constructed from 1918 until 1920 12 at a cost of $87,000.13 The original wing on the south end consisted of a copper dome atop a cylindrical brick tower for a 9.5-inch refractor, which was relocated from the backyard of Warner and Swasey’s mansions on Euclid Avenue.11 The new facility also included two four-inch transits, a zenith telescope and two Riefler clocks.8